rbourgeat/llm-rp/README.md

-The first time you load the app you will wait a while, because the program will download, export and quantize the better llama model for your config.
+The first time you load the app you will wait a while, because the program will download, export and quantize the better llama model and stable diffusion for your config.

 Next open your browser at http://127.0.0.1:5000